 2. Secure a Criminal Record Check (CRC) and Vulnerable Sector Check (VSC).
 Depending on the situation, there may be a fee, payable to O.P.P.

 3. Complete Respect Group Inc. online training at your convenience.
-Depending on the situation, there may be a fee to access training.
+Depending on the situation, there may be a Respect Group Inc. fee to access training (approximately $30).

-4. Complete the provided Youth Certification Application Form and submit to Rural Response for Healthy Children’s Clinton office in person.
+4. Complete the Youth Certification Application Form and submit to Rural Response for Healthy Children.
 At that time, documentation will be reviewed, and if satisfactory, your photo will be taken for use on your Youth Certification Card.

 5. Receive Safe Places Youth Certification Card that is valid for three years from the date you completed the Respect Group Inc. training.